 Length of Program: 93-97 Credits Completion Award: A.A.A.S.
 Enrollment: Every Quarter Approximate Quarterly Costs: \$100-\$150 (in addition to tuition, books and parking) Website:

-www.shoreline.edu/dramavideo/default.aspx/focus\production.a

-Spx
+www.shoreline.edu/dramavideo/default.aspx/focus_production.a spx

+.
 EPC 7401

-PROGRAM PREREQUISITES:
+Digital Film Production-What is it?